rladies/meetup-presentations_brisbane/2019/10/README.md

 Wednesday, 2 October, 2019

-We want to acknowledge Nous Group for hosting us.
+We want to acknowledge Just Digital People (JDP) for hosting us.

 ## Introduction to Statistics with R